CFDs are leveraged products that incur a high level of risk. Know more

 Auctions are the most common way of setting the prices of a share, although other methods exist but are less popular.
 In the auction model, buyers and sellers place bids and offers across a range of prices which determines something similar to a starting point for a stock.

 This goes beyond a few traders placing bids and offers across different prices based on their expectations of the stock.
-It’s millions of traders, some short-term day traders, and others long-term investors placing their trades and speculating according to their unique trading styles.
+It’s millions of traders, some short-term day traders, and others long-term investors placing their trades and speculating according to their unique trading signals and styles.

 Supply and Demand